Xilinx/Vitis-AI-Tutorials/Design_Tutorials/01-caffe_cats_vs_dogs/README.md

 4. You have then quantized this baseline CNN with  vitis AI quantizer and compiler tools on the host PC by applying the [vaiq_alexnetBNnoLRN.sh](files/deploy/alexnetBNnoLRN/quantiz/vaiq_alexnetBNnoLRN.sh) and [vaic_alexnetBNnoLRN.sh](files/deploy/alexnetBNnoLRN/quantiz/vaic_alexnetBNnoLRN.sh) shell scripts to the files generated in step 3, ``float.caffemodel`` and [q_float.prototxt](files/caffe/models/alexnetBNnoLRN/m2/q_train_val_2_alexnetBNnoLRN.prototxt), where the latter file is the [train_val_2_alexnetBNnoLRN.prototxt](files/caffe/models/alexnetBNnoLRN/m2/train_val_2_alexnetBNnoLRN.prototxt) edited to replace the LMDB training database with the calibration images and to add in the bottom the top-1 accuracy layer.

-5. You have copied to the target ZCU102 board the [fps_main.cc](files/deploy/alexnetBNnoLRN/zcu102/baseline/src/fps_main.cc) application file and the ``.elf`` DPU kernel generated by Vitis AI compiler in the previous step.
-Then, you have compiled the hybrid application, with the ARM CPU executing the SoftMax and top-2 software routines while the DPU hardware accelerator executes the FC, CONV, ReLU, and BN layers of the CNN.
+5. You have crosscompiled the hybrid application, composed of the [fps_main.cc](files/deploy/alexnetBNnoLRN/zcu102/baseline/src/fps_main.cc) file and the ``.elf`` DPU kernel generated by Vitis AI compiler in the previous step.
+Then you have copied everything to the target board and run it.
+The application is called "hybrid" because the ARM CPU is executing the SoftMax and top-2 software routines while the DPU hardware accelerator is running the FC, CONV, ReLU, and BN layers of the CNN.

 6. You have measured an effective frame rate of 156fps and an average top-1 accuracy of 94% (this last one using the [check_dpu_runtime_accuracy.py](files/deploy/alexnetBNnoLRN/zcu102/baseline/check_dpu_runtime_accuracy.py) Python script).
 This ends the implementation flow of the baseline ``alexnetBNnoLRN`` from the concept to the run-time execution on the ZCU102 target board.